ClusterFights/MunchMan/Level_1_Spinny/README.md

 ```
 The text files are encoded as utf-8.
 This means a character can
 have variable width character encoding.  **The question is how do
-we handle characters with multiple bytes?**  For now I will avoid
+we handle characters with multiple bytes?**  If we are reporting
+offset, should those be byte offsets or character offsets?
+For
-picking strings that have multi-byte characters.
+now I will avoid picking strings that have multi-byte characters.